RGouaud/MotricityExercices/README.md

 Student project as part of our 3rd-year Computer Science Bachelor's degree program 2023/2024, aiming to develop an Android application to assist in motor skills research.

-The last stable release is available at : //TODO
+The last stable release is available at the **root of this repository**

 ## Files organization